abdulmateentechbits/README/README.md

 </p>

 <p align="center">
   Welcome to my GitHub profile!
-I'm passionate about [Javascript and its framework].
+I'm passionate about Javascript and its framework.
 Here, you'll find a collection of my projects, contributions, and explorations in the world of coding and beyond.
 </p>

 <p align="center">